pagkly/Zed/Investopedia3/Direct Tax.md

 ## Understanding a Direct Tax

-Direct taxes in the United States are largely based on the [ability-to-pay principle](https://www.investopedia.com/terms/a/abilitytopay.asp).
+Direct taxes in the United States are largely based on the [[ability-to-pay principle]](https://www.investopedia.com/terms/a/abilitytopay.asp).
 This economic principle states that those who have more resources or earn a higher income should bear a greater tax burden.
 Some critics see that as a disincentive for individuals to work hard and earn more money because the more a person makes, the more taxes they pay.

 Direct taxes cannot be passed onto a different person or entity.
 The individual or organization upon which the tax is levied is responsible for paying it.